Export

 Exporting as Individual PDFs

-Exporting a combined PDF (a single PDF assembled from multiple docs) is often best practice when the end-goal is to print out an export to be viewed in-hand, or shared manually.
-A combined PDF export can be generated from:
+Exporting a combined PDF is often best practice when the end-goal is to print out an export to be viewed in-hand or shared manually.
+The difference between an Individual PDF and a Combined PDF is just that a Combined PDF will be one single document made up of all the selected individual documents you chose.

 1. A folder.